jpupper/imggalleryhen/README.md

 This is an image gallery optimized for runing in hic et nunc clones mostly.

-Steps for making run :
+Steps for making this run :

 1) Download this repo.
 2) Replace de images in the imgs folder.(if name is different you will have to change it in the index.html file).